Script editor

 To start or stop a script, click the Start or Stop button.
 The buttons are located on the start panel of the script:

-To run the code section, click on the button Execute.
+To run the section with the code, click on Execute.
 The result will be displayed below the section:

 You can collapse the code execution output into a more compact form in case it takes up too much space.
 To do this, use the Limit output button: